Skip to main content

 Overview

-The Reflective & Effective (RET) Certificate Program for Northwestern Prison Education Program (NPEP) Teaching Fellows is a comprehensive pedagogical and professional development initiative collaboratively designed by Searle Center and NPEP to prepare graduates of the NPEP for their roles as NPEP teaching assistants.
-Spanning three academic quarters from October to June, the RET NPEP program focuses on three key areas of study: Pedagogical Foundations; Course Design, Delivery, and Assessment; and Facilitating Learning and Evaluation.
+The Reflective & Effective Teaching for Northwestern Prison Education Program Teaching Fellows Certificate Program (RET NPEP) is a comprehensive pedagogical and professional development initiative collaboratively designed by Searle Center and NPEP to prepare graduates of the NPEP for their roles as NPEP teaching assistants.
+Spanning three academic quarters from October to June, RET NPEP focuses on three key areas of study: Pedagogical Foundations; Course Design, Delivery, and Assessment; and Facilitating Learning and Evaluation.

 RET NPEP enhances Teaching Fellows' skills in teaching and learning, including discussion facilitation, lesson plan creation, and the use of formative and summative assessments to gauge student progress.
 Successful completion of the program results in a Reflective & Effective Teaching Certificate from the Searle Center, endorsing the Fellows' abilities to contribute effectively to the educational environment within the prison system.